SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc_help.rst

 Usage
 -----
-Upon sending data for correlation function analysis, it will be plotted (minus the background value), along with a *red* bar indicating the *upper end of the low-Q range* (used for Guinier back-extrapolation), and 2 *purple* bars indicating the range to be used for Porod forward-extrapolation.
-These bars may be moved by grabbing and dragging, or by entering appropriate values in the Q range input boxes.
+Upon sending data for correlation function analysis, it will be plotted (minus the background value), along with a bar indicating the *upper end of the low-Q range* (used for Guinier back-extrapolation), and 2 bars indicating the range to be used for Porod forward-extrapolation.
+These bars may be moved by entering appropriate values in the Q range input boxes.

 .. figure:: tutorial1.png
    :align: center

-Once the Q ranges have been set, click the "Calculate Bg" button to determine the background level.
+Once the Q ranges have been set, click the "Calculate" button in the *Background* section of the dialog to determine the background level.
 Alternatively, enter your own value into the box.
 If the box turns yellow this indicates that background subtraction has created some negative intensities.

 Now click the "Extrapolate" button to extrapolate the data.
 The graph window will update